kpishere/SPIButtonController_BBB/README.md

     - Example: `klipper:printer.gcode.script|{"script":"G28"}`

 - **Request/response flow**:
-  1. When a Klipper command is triggered, the daemon generates a UUID `request_id` and immediately sends an `Issued` event (containing `request_id` and trigger metadata) into the internal response queue.
+  1. When a Klipper command is triggered, the daemon generates a `request_id` and immediately sends an `Issued` event (containing `request_id` and trigger metadata) into the internal response queue.
   2. The Klipper request is posted as a JSON-RPC-like object to the configured `klipper.base_url` with the provided method and params.
   3. When the HTTP response arrives, an `EventResponse` is queued with the `request_id`, success status, HTTP status code, and parsed response body.
   4. The main loop maintains a `pending` map of `request_id -> trigger_info` and uses it to correlate responses to the originating button trigger.
 Once correlated, the mapping is removed and the response is logged.